Who are we?

 At state level U3A groups have formed Networks that provide many benefits to their member Associations.
 Networks have been established in Victoria in 1988, New South Wales 1995, South Australia 2006, Queensland 2009 and Western Australia in 2012.

-U3A Australian Alliance fosters closer co-operation between U3As across Australia; coordinating where necessary a national standpoint on issues of mutual interest.
+U3A Australian Alliance, incorporated in 2023 as U3A Australia, fosters closer co-operation between U3As across Australia; coordinating where necessary a national standpoint on issues of mutual interest.

 What is our role?